Skip to main content

 • If you have an assignee or due date for "Soft close books" in the client but not in the template, then applying the template will not overwrite that assignee or due date (1.0)

-4. You can delete tasks from a close template (1.1)
+4. You can delete tasks from a task template (1.1)

 • Following Rule (1) and Rule (4), tasks that are deleted from the template will not delete those tasks from the Client